decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Andries Bezuidenhout and Khayaat Fakier, "Maria’s Burden: Contract Cleaning and the Crisis of Social Reproduction in Post-apartheid South Africa"

-*Weekly assignment 8 due on November 15*
+*Ethnographic exercise 8 due on November 15*

 #### November 19 - "People do things however they can" (in changing sexual economies)